Liz Lemon

 Elizabeth Miervaldis Lemon is a fictional character and the protagonist of the American television series 30 Rock.
-She created and writes for the fictional comedy-sketch show The Girlie Show and later TGS with Tracy Jordan.
+She created and wrote for the fictional comedy-sketch show The Girlie Show and later TGS with Tracy Jordan.

 She is portrayed by Tina Fey, who is also the creator of the series and its showrunner.
-Fey has received a Primetime Emmy Award, two Golden Globe Awards, four Screen Actors Guild Awards, and a Television Critics Association Award for her performance.
+Fey received a Primetime Emmy Award, two Golden Globe Awards, four Screen Actors Guild Awards, and a Television Critics Association Award for her performance.
 She is also the first person to win a Critics' Choice, Golden Globe, Primetime Emmy, SAG, and TCA Award for a singular performance.

 Personal history

 Liz Lemon was born in November 1970.
 Raised in the town of White Haven, Pennsylvania, Liz is the daughter and second child to Dick Lemon and Margaret Lemon (née Freeman).
-Liz's parents are outwardly very optimistic and supportive of her, but privately they actually dislike many of their daughter's attributes and life decisions, as revealed during the climax of "Ludachristmas".
-On Saturday, December 6, 1985, she made her one appearance as a varsity football player, having forced her high school to lift gender segregation.
+Liz's parents are outwardly very optimistic and supportive of her, but privately they dislike many of their daughter's attributes and life decisions, as revealed during the climax of "Ludachristmas."
+On Saturday, December 6, 1985, she made her one appearance as a varsity football player, having forced her high school to lift the gender segregation rules of the team.
 Though her parents displayed a supportive demeanor, they were too embarrassed to attend her game despite claiming to have been present.
-Liz's elder brother, Mitch, was the victim of a skiing accident the following day, when he was a high school senior.
-Afterwards, he experienced anterograde amnesia, remaining "stuck" in the day before the accident, thinking for the next 22 years that he was still 17 and that the year was still 1985.
+Liz's elder brother, Mitch, was a victim of a skiing accident the following day, when he was a high school senior.
+Afterward, he experienced anterograde amnesia, remaining "stuck" in the day before the accident, thinking for the next 22 years that he was 17 years old and the year was still 1985.
 In the episode "The Moms", her mother is said to have worked as a secretary at Sterling Cooper and to have "repeatedly lost [her] virginity" to Buzz Aldrin while the town pervert watched from the bushes.

-In the season 3 finale, "Kidney Now!", it is revealed that Liz attended elementary school with musician and actress Sheryl Crow, co-starring with her as one of a pair of kidneys in a 5th grade musical.
-While Liz believes that the two were great friends, Crow only vaguely remembers her, and refers to Liz as a "loser".
+In the season 3 finale, "Kidney Now!", it is revealed that Liz attended elementary school with musician and actress Sheryl Crow, co-starring with her as one of a pair of kidneys in a 5th-grade musical.
+While Liz believes that the two were great friends, Crow only vaguely remembers her and refers to Liz as a "loser."
+Fey is in reality 8 years younger than Crow.

-She first saw Jack Donaghy and Tracy Jordan, and spoke with Jack telephonically, in 1986 while watching a live telethon alone in her parents' basement on prom night.
-Immediately after church choir member Tracy fell and realized his talent for getting laughs as a performer, Liz placed a prank call to the pledge line which was answered by Jack, then a young executive from GE's poisons division.
+She first saw Jack Donaghy and Tracy Jordan, and spoke with Jack by telephone, in 1986 while watching a live telethon alone in her parents' basement on prom night.
+Immediately after church choir member Tracy fell and realized his talent for getting laughs as a performer, Liz placed a prank call to the pledge line, which was answered by Jack, then a young executive from GE's poisons division.
 Liz claimed to have been a nurse in the war, who was impregnated by General Electric when he was Colonel Electric.
 Jack's loyalty to GE and his handsomeness impressed Don Geiss, who transferred Jack to the microwave ovens division.